-The second part of the Outsourcing Development series, which was released in December 2016, looks at the impacts of IFC financial intermediary lending in India.
+The second part of the Outsourcing Development series looks at the impacts of IFC financial intermediary lending in India.
 The report, Bankrolling India’s Dirty Dozen, examines the environmental and social practices of 12 of India’s largest and most reckless companies, which have received considerable financing from IFC intermediaries.
 Altogether IDI identified 68 projects or companies financed by six commercial bank clients of IFC whose practices appear to fall well short of its Performance Standards, and in some cases entail extremely serious violations.

 Owning the OutcomesDownloadABOUT